 The entire thesis needs to be carefully proofread and edited to fix problems with grammar, readability and clarity (see annotations).
 There is a particular need for clarity in relation to methodology (especially quantitative aspects) and parts of the literature review (see below).
 Some of the section headings are also questionable (e.g., ‘Real Change and Respecting the Referendum, Whereas Labour = 2 Referendums’ (175)).
 I have annotated the first 50 or so pages to indicate typos and grammatical errors, but not the rest of the thesis.

-I have proofread the thesis and corrected any errors such as grammar, spelling and readability with thanks for the annotations/comments.
-I have also re-read the thesis in full after all changes have been made and taken care to check for any issues such as spelling, incorrect word/grammar etc. I have also rewritten sections to ensure that they are clear and easy for the reader to understand and follow the logic and flow of the thesis.
-Therefore, the quality of the thesis should is to a higher standard.
+Thank you for your feedback and thorough reading of the thesis, which has greatly enhanced the overall quality of the writing.
+I have proofread the thesis and corrected several errors, including grammatical, spelling, and readability issues.
+I also re-read the thesis in its entirety, carefully addressing the concerns mentioned above.
+I have rewritten sections to ensure they are clear and easy for the reader to understand, enabling them to follow the logic and flow of the thesis.
+As a result, the quality of the thesis is now at a higher standard.

-Further, to assist the ease of understanding I have improved the methodology for the quantitative data which is now much simpler for the reader.
-The quantitative section, which I expand upon in more detail in these correction, now has two measures – which capture the prevalence of populism codes and the breadth of populism across the sources under analysis.
-I make this clear in the introduction and this is now easier for the reader to understand the contribution of the paper.
+I have simplified the methodology for the quantitative data, making it easier for readers to follow.
+The quantitative section, which is expanded upon in more detail in these corrections, now includes two measures.
+The first measure captures the prevalence of populism references or codes within the data analysis, while the second measures the breadth of populism across the sources within the investigation.
+As a result, the theoretical contribution of the thesis is now clearer.

-Additionally, I have renamed the named heading to be more readable and each subsection in the analysis now has the name of the populism reference that it directly relates to for each one of the sub measures of populism.
-Each sub measure of populism has its own subsection, regardless of if any matching codes are found to keep the close relationship to the framework which is the main progress/contribution of the thesis.
+Furthermore, I have renamed the headings in the case study analysis to enhance readability.
+I have also removed the code for “Labour = 2 referendums” from the thesis to maintain its academic standard.
+Each subsection now corresponds to a specific measure of populism, regardless of the presence of matching codes.
+This approach preserves the close connection to the framework, which constitutes the main contribution of the thesis.

+Once again, I appreciate the assistance with the annotated notes, which have made completing these amendments more manageable.

 Citations and the reference list need to be carefully checked to ensure that all details are correct.
 E.g., Ostiguy, 2017.

-I have gone through the reference list form carefully and corrected any incorrect references such as the noted reference by Ostiguy which had not correctly referenced the book chapter.
-I have checked for similar mistakes and checked for any other inaccuracies in the references.
-The bibliography has been updated where necessary to ensure that it is accurate.
+I have carefully reviewed the reference list and corrected any inaccuracies, including the reference for Ostiguy, which was not properly cited to include the book chapter.
+The bibliography has also been updated as needed to ensure its accuracy.
+The corrections encompass all book chapters present in the reference list.

 Figure and table titles need to be checked.
 E.g., we go from Table 7 to 9, skipping 8.
 The figures also need to be more consistent in formatting.
 E.g., see 58 and 59 (page 273).